 A standard medical team consists of two critical care medical personnel, a Certified Flight Registered Nurse (CFRN) and a Certified Flight Paramedic (CFP).
 These personnel will accompany the patient on each transport.

-All of our medical staff are board certified, and have at least three years’ experience in emergency medicine.
+All of our medical staff are licensed with experience in emergency medicine.
 They undergo a rigorous initial orientation prior to flying with patients.
-Additionally, all medical personnel participate in 100 hours of didactic and clinical continuing education each year.
+Additionally, all medical personnel participate in didactic and clinical continuing education each year.
 We also perform a quality review following each trip.
-Finally, all of Angel MedFlight’s nurses hold the prestigious Certified Flight Registered Nurse (CFRN) credential, which is a specialty care certification that verifies medical expertise specific to flight nursing.
+Angel MedFlight’s nurses hold the prestigious Certified Flight Registered Nurse (CFRN) credential, which is a specialty care certification that verifies medical expertise specific to flight nursing.

 Standard medical equipment includes: